 Anaergia Italy plantThe Bio-Methane Economy:

-Transforming Waste into Wealth Across the Commonwealth
+Transforming Waste into Wealth Across the globe

 A New Paradigm for Sustainable Urban Development